rodaibrahim/portfolio/README.md

 ## 👩‍💻 About Me
 Hi, I’m Roda!

-- I’m currently pursuing a **Bachelor of Science in Computer Science and Information Management Technology** at the University of Auckland.
+I’m currently pursuing a **Bachelor of Science in Computer Science and Information Management Technology** at the University of Auckland.
 I’m passionate about data analysis, statistical modeling, and turning insights into action.

-- I’m so passionate about research and problem-solving that I tend to dive deep into topics—sometimes to the point of losing track of time.
+I’m so passionate about research and problem-solving that I tend to dive deep into topics—sometimes to the point of losing track of time.
 This obsession with uncovering the hidden patterns, connections, and insights is what drives me in data analysis.
 Whether it’s analyzing data trends or deep diving into my latest celebrity crush, I thrive on unraveling the mysteries beneath the surface

-## 🚀What I'm upto
-I’m working on my data analyst portfolio, focusing on Airbnb data analysis projects like Pricing Trends, Occupancy Rates, Host Behavior, and Review Sentiment Analysis.
-My interest in this project started when I did Airbnb hopping around Auckland this summer and became curious about the data behind it.
-I'm also gaining skills through courses like Microsoft Power BI and Data Analysis with Python on Coursera, aiming to get the Power BI certification.

-I’m preparing for my graduation in 2025 from the University of Auckland with a degree in Computer Science and Information Management Technology.

 💡 **My core skills include**:
 - Data Cleaning and Preprocessing 🧹